vpctorr/esbuild-plugin-eval/README.md

 ```

 In this case, we generate JSON schema at build time, and then serve it as a static file at runtime.
 The two dependecies used to create the schema, namely `zod` and `zod-to-json-schema`, are not included in the final bundle, thus reducing its size from 299KB to just 712 bytes.

+---

+Thanks to @jed for the original Deno implementation.